-Below are a list of commonly asked questions and answers regarding European Funding.
+Below are a list of frequently asked questions and answers regarding the European Regional Development Fund (ERDF).
 If need more information, please do get in touch by emailing firstname.lastname@example.org.

 This page will be continually updated as new information is released from government.